On the Spectrum of the Many-Body Pauli Projector

-5mm { {\bf Key words: Pauli projector,many-body system, forbidden state, allowed space} 5mm The problem of removal of forbidden states (FS) in a many body system has been discussed extensively during the last years \cite{smir74,hor75,schmid82,tur01,fuji06,lash09}.
-The most popular system is the nucleus $^{12}C$ as 3$\alpha$.
-When using a deep $\alpha-\alpha$ potential of the BFW form \cite{bfw} there are three Pauli forbidden states in the each two-body subsystem: $|0S>$ , $|2S>$ and $|2D>$.
-For the realistic description of the system one has to eliminate all FS from the solution of the many-body Schr\"{o}dinger equation by using the SUSY method \cite{baye87}, the OCM \cite{sai69} or the method of OPP \cite{kuk78}.
-Recently it has been found \cite{tur01,fuji06} that the energy spectrum of the ground and first excited $2^+1$ states of the 3$\alpha$ is extremely sensitive to the description of "almost forbidden states" which correspond to the almost zero eigen values of the operator (the sum of two-body projectors) : $ P =\sum_{i}{P_i} $, where each $P_i$ is the projector on Pauli-forbidden states in the i-th two-body subsystem.
-A serious problem was to answer the question: to eliminate these states or to keep in the three-body model space?
+Coming back to the 3$\alpha$ problem, we note that within the OPP method it was found \cite{tur01} that the energy spectrum of the ground $0^+$ and first excited $2^+_1$ states is strongly sensitive to the description of the $\alpha \alpha$- Pauli forbidden states.
+The alternative direct orthogonalisation method \cite{fuji06} is based on the separation of the complete Hilbert functional space into the two parts: allowed and forbidden by the Pauli principle 3$\alpha$ states.
+The allowed subspace is defined by the kern of the complete three-body projector.
+However, it was found that in the 3$\alpha$ system there are so called "almost forbidden states" \cite{fuji06}, which correspond to the almost zero eigen values of the three-body projector, $ \hat{P} =\sum_{i}\hat{P}_i$, where each $\hat{P}_i$ is the projector on Pauli-forbidden states in the i-th two-body subsystem.
+A serious problem was to answer the question: to eliminate these states or to keep them in the three-body model space?
 In the first case one has a strong underbinding , while the second way results in a large overbinding.
-An original solution was suggested in Ref.\cite{fuji06} to use the microscopic description of the forbidden states and not to use the FS of the BFW potential .
+An original solution was suggested in Ref.\cite{fuji06} to use the microscopic description of the forbidden states and not to use the FS of the BFW potential.
 Such a way gives "normal" three-body FS contrary to the three-body FS derived from the potential.
+However, from physical wievpoint, this way is not realistic since the forbidden states should be associated with two-body potentials, which describe the experimental data, binding energies and phase shifts.

-On the other hand, the complete projector is more than the sum of two-body projectors: ( see Ref. \cite{smir74})
+On the other hand, the complete projector is more than the sum of two-body projectors (see Ref. \cite{smir74}):

 where